jerome3o/work-scheduler/README.md

 * Staff members can't work on two floors on a given work day (okay?)
 * More to come

+Secondary objectives:
+* Continuity of tasks per staff member
+    * Staff member A should do task 1 for all patients in a morning
+* Equal balancing of tasks

 ## Presenting the Solution

 Display a `Solution` object in some way that a staff member can follow.
 Needs to be printable, ideally an excel sheet that can edited.